-Building a portfolio is one of the best ways to show clients and agencies that you are capable and talented.
+Building a portfolio of writing samples is one of the best ways to show clients and agencies that you are capable and talented.

 These could be things like essays or articles for school or university magazines.
-You could even take on some unpaid work for friends or charities, or start up a blog to get your writing out there.
+You could even take on some unpaid work for friends or charities, or start up your own blog or own website to get your writing out there.

 Freelancing websites are great for building up a base of clients that you can communicate with directly.
 If you do a great job on a piece of copy for a client, ask them to keep you in mind for their next project.